 You need to keep Local running all the time you are working on the website.
 When you have finished work, you can close Local.
 When you restart Local the website will be as you left it.

 Please note that the u3a demo website is a snapshot of the theme files, plugins and content at the point the zip file was created.
-The zip file will be updated from time to time, so always download a fresh copy to be sure of the most recent version.
+While the zip file will be updated from time to time, you may still need to update the plugins manually.

 Those interested in contributing to the development work can obtain the current versions of the theme and plugins from the repositories on GitHub.
 For access to the repositories please contact Nick Talbott through the u3a WordPress Development Forum giving your GitHub username.